-Injection drug use is associated with a high risk of infection by blood-borne diseases such as HIV and hepatitis C, but sterile syringe access programs help lower these risks by limiting syringe sharing and providing safe disposal options.
+Injection drug use is associated with a high risk of infection by blood-borne diseases such as HIV and hepatitis C, but sterile syringe access programs, sometimes referred to as syringe exchange programs, help lower these risks by limiting syringe sharing and providing safe disposal options.

 These programs also provide people who inject drugs with referrals to drug treatment, detoxification, social services, and primary health care.

 Research has also conclusively shown that syringe access programs do not increase drug use or crime.
 These programs are supported by every major medical and public health organization in the U.S. and the world, including the American Medical Association, National Academy of Sciences, Centers for Disease Control and Prevention, and World Health Organization.

 Despite the documented benefits of syringe access programs and widespread endorsement, these programs remain woefully inaccessible.
 Legal barriers, such as paraphernalia laws, need to be addressed but ideology and politics often stand in the way of passing new legislation.
 For those states that have authorized syringe access programs, they are severely underfunded.

 Approximately half the states in the country have either no syringe exchange program (14 states) or only have programs available in one or two cities in the entire state (12 states).
 The result has been devastating for people in rural communities where opioid use is on the rise.
 Indeed, since 2015, there are 210 confirmed cases of HIV from the sharing of drug injection equipment in a single county in Indiana totally only 2,500 residents and Kentucky has the highest rate of new hepatitis C cases.
 The emergency response of both states included permitting syringe access programs, but the crises could have been avoided altogether had the programs been implemented earlier.